 The SMTP monitor tests a mail server for the standard mail response header.
-If the mail server does not respond within the specified thresholds, up.time generates an alert.
+If the mail server does not respond within the specified thresholds, Uptime Infrastructure Monitor generates an alert.

 Configuring SMTP (Email Delivery) Monitors

 To configure SMTP (Email Delivery) Monitors, do the following: